turingschool/career-development-curriculum/module_one/strengths_and_storytelling.md

 **You Do:** Students spend 6 minutes writing or drawing out a vision statement.

 ### Small Group Share

-Students will get into groups of 4 to share as much as their comfortable from each section of their personal stories.
+Students will get into groups of 4 to share as much as they're comfortable from each section of their personal stories.
 Each group member should get 5 minutes to share, and then as a group, answer this question:

 * By sharing our stories with one another, how can we as a community build on our similarities and learn from our differences?